Strong Bones and Falling

 • Strengthening exercises like calf raises, squats, leg curls, leg extensions, leg raises, lunges, and leg presses

-If you have any questions please feel free to contact our office located in Bronx, NY .
+If you have any questions please feel free to contact our offices located in Bronx, NY Yonkers, NY .
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Read more about Achilles Tendon Injuries

-Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact Dr. Castillo from Bronx Foot Care.
+Although ankle sprains are common, they aren’t always minor injuries.
+If you need your ankle injury looked at, contact Dr. Castillo from Bronx Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?